willembeltman/EntityFrameworkZip/README.md

 ﻿# EntityFrameworkZip

-A lightweight, in-memory, EF-style database that can be saved to and loaded from a `.zip` file.
+A lightweight, in-memory Entity Framework-style database that saves and loads from a single `.zip` file.

 EntityFrameworkZip is designed for scenarios where you want the feel of Entity Framework but without needing a real database.
 It runs entirely in memory and lets you persist your data by zipping everything into a single file.